Denhonator/KHPCSpeedrunTools/LUA_DDD.md

 # Setting up
 So you are having issues getting things working for one of the Lua tools.
 Fear not this document will get you squared away!
 Follow ONE of the bellow setups for a Lua tool, then carry on into game specific mods!

-## Disclaimer
-If you are setting up for Dream Drop Distance follow the steps [here](LUA_DDD.md) instead as there are minor changes.

 ## Jump to
 - [LuaBackend](#lb)
 - [LuaFrontend](#lf)